Doing UTF-8 in Windows #

 functions to go between UTF-8 and UTF-16.

-The functions provided in this package will make your life much easier.
+The functions provided in this library will make your life much easier.

 Calling Library Functions #